webpack/webpack/README.md

 <h2 align="center">Sponsoring</h2>

-Most of the core team members, webpack contributors and contributors in the ecosystem do this open source work in their free time.
+Most of the core team members, webpack contributors, and contributors in the ecosystem do this open-source work in their free time.
 If you use webpack for a serious task, and you'd like us to invest more time on it, please donate.
 This project increases your income/productivity too.
 It makes development and applications faster and it reduces the required bandwidth.

 This is how we use the donations: